marypiper/bcbio_single_cell_workflow/lessons/bcbio_singlecell_rnaseq workflow.md

 # bcbio_singlecell_rnaseq workflow

-## Set up for running bcbio for single cell data
+## Setting up for bcbio single cell RNA-Seq analysis

 1. Ask client for the following:
 	- How many samples were sequenced?